What happened in the West Bank?

 - Children in displaced households

-Targeting is informed by assessments and guided by needs‑based, neutral criteria, with strong attention to gender, age and disability inclusion.
+Targeting was informed by assessments and guided by needs‑based, neutral criteria, with strong attention to gender, age and disability inclusion.

 Protection, dignity and accountability

-All activities are designed to be conflict‑sensitive and to minimise risk to civilians.
+All activities were designed to be conflict‑sensitive and to minimise risk to civilians.

-World Vision applies strong accountability and safeguarding measures, including:
+World Vision applied strong accountability and safeguarding measures, including:

 - Community consultation and feedback mechanisms